tokamachina/conditional-visibility-new/README.md

 ## Known Issue\Limitation

-- HELP WANTED This is just a "fast to make" module maybe someone a little more expert than me with form application and hud layer can do a better form for a better user experience
+- HELP WANTED This is just a "fast to make" module maybe someone a little more expert than me with form application and hud layer can do a better form for a better user experience.
+- This module used many feature of the [Dfred convenient effects](https://github.com/DFreds/dfreds-convenient-effects/) module, but is not multisystem (yet) i invite you to support Dfred for is marvelous work and beg him to make that module multisystem.

 ## Usage